hungsu/hung.su/readme.md

 * All graphic source files (Icons, photos) will be saved here

 ## Deployment and hosting
 This project will use Continuous Delivery.
 That is, any commits will automatically be deployed to [hung.su](http://hung.su) using [Codeship](https://app.codeship.com/hungsu).
+The project will be hosted on a private VPS running NGINX so that we have HTTPS, HTTP2

 ## Goals and metrics
 In approximate order of importance